 This means that:

-- cornerstone.draw() and cornerstone.invalidate() do not trigger immediate rendering the viewport.
+- draw() and invalidate() do not trigger immediate rendering of the viewport.
 Instead, they flag the image as needing re-rendering;

-- Each cornerstone element register its own RAF loop;
+- Each cornerstone element registers its own RAF loop;

 - If the rendering time exceeds 16 ms on a 60 Hz system, rendering frames are skipped;